 This singing was formerly held at Pilgrim's Rest Primitive Baptist Church.
 Members of that congregation, and residents of Taylor, Sand Hill, Springdale and Pine Flat, are particularly invited to attend, as are visitors from the Oxford-University community.
 Local residents are asked to bring a dish to share for dinner.
 For more information, call Warren and Anne Steel at 662 236-5356.

 From Oxford, take Old Taylor Road (Old Taylor Road exit from hwy 6/US278) to the south 7.5 miles to the village of Taylor; church is on your right.
-Note for detour in 2016: From points south, take hwy 7 through Water Valley.
-Turn left on CR 315 (at the Shell station).
-After crossing the Yocona River take a right on hwy 328.
-After about 5 miles turn left on CR 733; this is the main street of Taylor; look for the church on your left.
+From points north or south, take hwy 7 south of Oxford.
+Turn west on hwy 328 to Taylor, then bear right on the Cutoff Road (CR 335) into Taylor.

 The twenty-eighth annual Sacred Harp singing at Taylor United Methodist Church (formerly held at Pilgrim's Rest Primitive Baptist Church) was called to order by Warren Steel leading song on page 129 and 274t.
 Matt Bell led the morning prayer.
 Leaders: John Van Horn 73t,72b, 63; Nathan Stewart 341, 493, 329; Vicky Neyman 282, 457, 178; Billy and Vickie See 30b, 108b, 288; Milano Neyman 398, 117; Anne Steel 67, 348b, 480.